damonallison/python-examples/documentation/poetry.md

 ## Usage

-Before entering a poetry shell, set `pyenv` to a virtualenv with the version of python you want to use with poetry. `poetry shell` will use that Python version in it's virtualenv.
+Before using poetry in a project, create or set the `pyenv` virtualenv you want to use with the project.

 ```shell